wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h/iothubmessage-setassecuritymessage.md

 # IoTHubMessage_SetAsSecurityMessage()

-Marks a IoTHub message as a security message.
-CAUTION: Security messages are special messages not easily accessable by the user.
+Marks a IoT Hub message as a security message.
+CAUTION: security messages are special messages not easily accessable by the user.

 ## Syntax